It's easy to feel at a loss when putting together a business plan for investors, as it's a task that many entrepreneurs find pretty daunting.

 Writing out your business plan will prevent you from forgetting key details and paint a clearer picture of your project to investors and lenders.

-The writing will also give details on your commercial strategy, your growth's objectives and how you're planning to manage the risks linked to your project.
+The writing will also give details on your commercial strategy, your growth objectives and how you're planning to manage the risks linked to your project.

-6. Create your business plan with an online software
+Business plan tip #6: Create your plan with online software

-Are you looking for a business plan template which will give you an idea of what yours should look like ?
-Would you like to be guided through the process ?
+Are you looking for a business plan template that will give you an idea of what yours should look like?
+Would you like to be guided through the process?

 These questions can be scary, which is why we've provided these tips to help you write your business plan - but that's not the only way we can help.

-Using an online software will give you the necessary tools to prepare an effective business plan:
+Using online software will give you the necessary tools to prepare an effective business plan:

 - You will be guided with instructions and examples for each section of the business plan